aws-samples/sample-amazon-athena-audit-logging/README.md

 - Leave other settings as default
 - Choose **Create bucket**

-**Note:** Record the bucket name—you'll need for the Lambda function configuration.
+**Note:** Record the bucket name — you'll need for the Lambda function configuration.

 ## Step 2: Create IAM Role for Lambda Functions